Privacy Policy

 Use and Disclosure of Personal Information

 Except as described in this Privacy Policy, Deacon Health will use your PII only to operate, enhance, improve, maintain and update the Services, address your requests for information, products or services, and to develop web statistics and User profiles.
 Deacon Health will not sell, rent, license, or trade your PII with third parties for their own direct marketing use unless we receive your express consent to do so.
+Mobile information will not be shared with third parties for marketing or promotional purposes.
+Text messaging origination opt-in data and consent will not be shared with third parties.
 Unless you give us permission to do so, Deacon Health will not share your PII other than as specified in this Privacy Policy.

 Disclosures to Third Parties Assisting In Our Operations.
 Deacon Health may share your PII under confidentiality agreements with other companies that work with, or on behalf of, Deacon Health to provide products and services.
 These companies may use your PII to assist Deacon Health in its operations.
 However, these companies do not have any independent right to share this information.